KevinMusgrave/pytorch-adapt/README.md

  </a>
 </p>

+## What is it?
+This library provides tools for **domain adaptation**, i.e. adapting a model to work in a domain that it wasn't originally trained for.

 ## Benefits of this library
 ### 1. **Fully featured**
 Build a complete train/val domain adaptation pipeline in a few lines of code.